PowerConnect Developer Guide

 - User keys in a section of student’s name (eg Mary Goh -

-where the user wishes to find from. - System finds matching students and displays it to user.
+Mary) along with theclasswhere the user wishes to find from. - System finds matching students and displays it to user.

 Use case ends.